Everything you need to know about September rail strikes

 The RMT strike on Saturday 2 September, is designed to wreck the travel plans of millions of passengers, particularly families returning from holidays and football supporters travelling to matches.
 It will also hit travellers arriving back from overseas holidays by air, many of whom would normally complete their journey home by rail

 The Aslef walk-out on Friday 1 September was announced after the RMT strike was called.
-The aim is to deepen the disruption to passengers.
+The aim: to deepen the disruption to passengers.

-Typically with a one-day strike, travellers will switch to adjacent days; with two days in which tens of thousands of trains are cancelled, the pressure on Thursday 31 August and Sunday 3 September will be even more intense.
+Typically with a one-day strike, travellers switched to adjacent days; with two days in which tens of thousands of trains are cancelled, the pressure on Thursday 31 August and Sunday 3 September was even more intense.

-Overseas visitors arriving at English ports and airports for a weekend or longer stay will also be affected, along with people who were stranded abroad by the collapse of the air-traffic control system on Monday 28 August.
+Overseas visitors arriving at English ports and airports for a weekend or longer stay were affected, along with people who were stranded abroad by the collapse of the air-traffic control system on Monday 28 August.

 Sunday morning services will also be hit.
 Southern, which runs trains in south London, Surrey and Sussex, warns: “We expect first services to be extremely crowded and you may not be able to board your chosen service.
 You are advised to start your journey later on in the morning.”